Sales tax concerns if you sell through multiple channels

-The exception certificate figures big in your sales tax toolbox.
+The exemption certificate figures big in your sales tax toolbox.
 But that document isn’t going to do you much good if it’s out of date.

 Different forms